hastexo/hastexo-xblock/README.md

         save_private_key: true
     ```

-    In addition, if using RDP or VNC you must generate a random password and
+Generating a random password and setting it:
-    assign it to the stack user:

     ```
     stack_password: